astronomer/docs/astro/cli/install-cli.md

 To uninstall the Astro CLI on Windows:

-1. Delete the filepath for `astro.exe` from your Windows PATH environment variable.
+1. Delete the filepath for `astro` from your Windows PATH environment variable.
-2. Delete `astro.exe`.
+2. Delete `astro`.

 </TabItem>